drdna/AFG/README.md

 ```bash
 scp -r ANGELIKA farman@xxx.uky.edu:
 ```
 5. Use [velvetFasta.sh](/scripts/velvetFasta.sh) script to assemble reads with velvetoptimiser 2.2.6 running velvet 1.2.10.
-Note that no quality filtering or adaptor trimming was used because there is no quality information in .fasta format reads and any barcodes used in the project were not proviuded.
+Note that no quality filtering or adaptor trimming was used because there are no quality scores in .fasta format reads and information on any barcodes used in the project were not provided.
 ```bash
 for f in I2 I3 I3 I4 W2; do sbatch $scripts/velvetFasta.sh ANGELIKA $f; done
 ```